SparebankenVest/azure-key-vault-to-kubernetes/docs/source/content/tutorials/prerequisites.md

 ---
 title: "Prerequisites"
-description: "A set of commands to create all prerequisite resources needed to complete tutorials"
+description: "A quick overview of the prerequisites needed to complete the tutorials"
 ---

-Below are a set of common prerequisites for all the tutorials.
+Below are a set of Azure Key Vault and Kubernetes resources that must be in place to walk through the tutorials.

+> Note: The resource names used below are optional (like AKV `akv2k8s-test`), but sticking with the suggested names will make it easier and more consistent as you walk through the tutorials

 ## Azure Resources

-Below are a set of Azure CLI commands to create necessary Azure resources.

 Azure Resource Group: